-What happens next depends on why you're having a cardiac catheterization.
-These are some of the common uses for cardiac catheterization:
+What happens next depends on why you're having the procedure.
+These are some common reasons:

-Heart biopsy.
-If your doctor is taking a sample of heart tissue (biopsy), the catheter will usually be placed in the vein in your neck.
-Less often, it may be placed in your groin.
-A catheter with a small, jaw-like tip is used to obtain a small sample of tissue from your heart.
+- Heart biopsy.
+Sometimes a sample of heart tissue needs to be taken to examine under a microscope.
+During a heart biopsy, the catheter is usually placed in the vein in the neck.
+Less often, it may be placed in the groin.
+A catheter with a small, jaw-like tip is used to obtain a small piece of tissue from the heart.

 After the procedure